 Working in a computer repair store, I’m always helping my customers recover passwords from their web browsers.
 It seems like almost every day, someone is forgetting something.
 So, to help those who want to recover their own passwords, I’ve put together a few different options.

-If you want to view saved passwords on Safari on your Mac, at least one of these methods will work for you.
-Let’s get into it!
+If you want to view saved passwords on Safari on your Mac, at least one of the 3 methods below will work for you.

 Key Takeaways